Largs railway station: 1995 demolition in accident

 On 11 July 1995 an early morning Class 318 from Glasgow Central failed to stop.
 It crashed through the buffers and the back of the ticket office, severely damaging parts of the station building, and demolished two shops before coming to a stop next to the taxi rank on Main Street.
 An eye-witness described the noise with the station shaking as the train "was ploughing through it like a set of dominoes", then "the whole corner of the building disintegrating".
 Although the driver, the guard and three others suffered injuries, there was considerable relief that no-one was killed.

 Reconstruction: new station building

 For several years there were discussions of redevelopment and replacement buildings, and in 2001 a small ticket office was constructed.
 A £200,000 makeover (including a new station building) was completed in 2005, albeit much simpler than the original.

 Services

 There is an hourly service to and from Glasgow Central (including Sundays), with additional services during weekday peak periods.
-Trains usually use Platform 2, with the exception of the 0722 and 1953 services to Glasgow, which use Platform 1.
+Trains usually use Platform 2.